HendrixString/Android-TriOrm/README.md

 # Android-TriOrm
-a 3d database ORM experiment for Android. (used in two commercial projects). based around small tables concept and JVM Serialization.
+a 3d database ORM experiment for Android. (used in two commercial projects). based around small tables concept and `JVM Serialization`.

 ## How to use
 simply fork or download the project, you can also download and create `.aar` file yourself.